 My television pilot, The Bang, about a female combat veteran who deals with PTSD by looking for dangerous highs, is available for option and received 2nd place in the 2016 Page International Screenwriting Awards out of 700+ entries.
 The script has also been honored by Screencraft Pilot Launch, Acclaim TV, Staffing Survey and The Black List, which named me one of the 15 most staffable new writers of 2016.
-For all television and film work, I’m managed by Myra Model.
+Another pilot, Shitty Hall, about corrupt politics in small town Iowa, is a semifinalist in the 2017 PAGE Awards and the Final Draft Big Break Contest.

 As a journalist, I’ve written for Chicago Magazine, the Quad-City Times, TimeOut Chicago and a number of sites on the Rivals.com network.
 I recently completed this 750-word profile of Chicago filmmaker Sam Bailey, who found her voice making webseries about women of color.
 I’m working now on another piece for Chicago Magazine, as well as a longer profile for The Progressive.
 I studied magazine writing at Columbia College with ASME nominee Noah Isackson.
 I love reading long form narrative, and I’m a big fan of writers like Taffy Brodesser-Akner and Michael Lewis.